nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * Editing an item but providing no new values is invalid.
 * The existing values will be updated to the input values.
 * The operation will succeed even if the specified vendor/event is not visible on screen.
     * e.g. `edit v/1 t/` is run after `view v/2`.
-Even though the 1st vendor will not be visible, it can still be edited.
+Even though the vendor with index 1 will not be visible, it can still be edited.
     * See [Off-Screen Operations](#off-screen-operations) for more details.
 * When editing tags, the existing tags of the vendor/event will be **overridden**.
     * Tags cannot be added cumulatively.